oracle-devrel/technology-engineering/data-platform/analytical-data-platform-lakehouse/workload-architecture-documents/obia-with-odi-migration-to-oci/wad/wad.md

 ## Workload Business Value

-(WAD Template) is running a recent installation of OBIA 11g. with support and security risks.
-Modernising this Data Warehouse and Analytics solution will help (WAD Template) to be ready for the future again.
+(ExampleCustomer) is running a recent installation of OBIA 11g. with support and security risks.
+Modernising this Data Warehouse and Analytics solution will help (ExampleCustomer) to be ready for the future again.
 Migrating to OCI and using ADW, OAC and ODI creates an as much as possible cloud native solution and leverages the existing OBIEE, ODI and Database knowledge in a modern setting while preserving previously made investments in Data Warehouse, extractions and analytics.

 After the migration the OBIA installation will continue as a custom data warehouse and analytics solution based on the cloud native successors of the migrated stack.